l250843-collab/tartistry/README.md

 HTML5 and CSS3 only.
 # Assignment
 This meets HTML+CSS assignment requirements.
+# Responsive
+Works on phone, tablet, and desktop.
 # How to view
 Open index.html in a browser.